 Travel Insurance vs. Travel Medical Insurance – There is a Difference

 For an authoritative reference on physicians abroad, consult the American Board of Medical Specialists.

-You can find lists of doctors and hospitals in the country you are visiting on the U.S. embassy and consulate websites, under the “American Citizens Services” heading.
+You can find lists of doctors and hospitals in the country you are visiting on the U.S. embassy and consulate websites, in the “U.S. Citizens Services” tab.

-It is estimated that thousands of U.S. citizens travel abroad for medical care each year.
+Between 150,000 and 320,000 U.S. citizens travel abroad for medical care each year.
 Medical tourism includes cosmetic surgery, dentistry, and other surgery procedures.